Hiking the Judd Trail & Jackass Ginger Pool on Oʻahu, Hawaiʻi

 Judd Loop Trail

-On the far side of the stream, you can either go left around the upper side of the loop or right to get to the Jackass Ginger Pond only 0.2 miles (0.3 km) away.
+On the far side of the stream, there’s either the option to go left (straight) around the upper side of the Judd Loop, or right to hike to the Jackass Ginger Pool on the fastest route, about 0.2 miles (0.3 km) away.

-First, the upper half of the trail is slightly longer, so when you reach Jackass Ginger, it’s a great spot to stop and cool down before completing the hike.
-Second, the Judd Trail can be very muddy, which is why Jackass Ginger makes for a convenient place to clean off since most of the hike is already behind you.
+This way, when you reach Jackass Ginger, it ends up being a great spot to stop and cool down before completing the hike, not to mention that the Judd Trail can be very muddy, which makes the Jackass Ginger Pool a convenient place to clean off, since most of the hike is already over by that point.

 Judd Loop Trail